All Episodes

 It's the same kind of thing.

-For me here, Chase.
+Warming here, Chase.

-I mean, the real reason I started talking about veganism is that I've been so shadow banned.
+You know, and I, and I, and I think of it, you know, I mean, the real reason I started talking about veganism is that I've been so shadow banned.

 All right.

-Well, see, this is I think there's the the main reason people like me get censored, you know, and there are a lot, I'm not the only one, but there's plenty of controlled opposition in the way that the conversation is managed on the internet, and I think what sets people like me apart who get censored is that we say live it.
+Well, see, this is, I think there's the main reason people like me get censored, you know, and there are a lot, I'm not the only one, but there's plenty of controlled opposition in the way that the conversation is managed on the internet.

-It's like uh in one of Richard Nixon's advisors told him while they were watching anti-war protests go by the White House.
+It's like one of Richard Nixon's advisors told him while they were watching anti-war protests go by the White House, they can protest all they want as long as they keep paying their taxes.

-Even when I was that's why civil disobedience is the only thing that works, yeah.
+That's why civil disobedience is the only thing that works.

-Most recently, though, it was for carrying mushrooms in Colorado and getting pulled over for driving without without plates.
+Most recently, though, it was for carrying mushrooms in Colorado and getting pulled over for driving without plates.

-Um I heard you won your case, by the way.
+I heard you won your case, by the way.

 Congratulations.

-Because anytime the government comes after you with a threat of we're going to arrest you, what they're saying is you are going to plea to this, and you are going to accept responsibility and accept this punishment.
+No, I mean, I basically legalize mushrooms for myself anywhere in the United States because anytime the government comes after you with a threat of we're going to arrest you, what they're saying is you are going to plea to this and you are going to accept responsibility and accept this punishment.

 And if you don't, we will assemble a jury of your peers and get their permission to fuck you even harder.